AhmedAbdElGawad209/Smart-safe-team-16-/README.md

  ![](https://github.com/AhmedAbdElGawad209/Smart-safe-team-7-/blob/master/rightID%26%20allowance.jpg)
  ### Moving mode  :
  when someone try to move the safe from its palce  .
- -        All LEDs (red, yellow, blue) are ON aand the buzzer is on (contious discrete noise)
+ -        All LEDs (red, yellow, blue) are ON and the buzzer is on (contious discrete noise)
  ![](https://github.com/AhmedAbdElGawad209/Smart-safe-team-7-/blob/master/moving.jpg)